 If you are ever faced with such an awkward predicament, do not hesitate to seek legal advice in order to meet the deadlines and avoid the situation whereby you are financially restricted by maintenance claims for decades.

-The law firm Graf & Partners and its German-English forensic services and litigation department GP Chambers was established in 2003 and has many years of experience with British-German and US-German family law and probate matters, including the representation of clients in German litigation and arbitration proceedings.
+Cross Channel Lawyers (CCL) is a network of German lawyers who specialise in German-British and German-American legal issues.
+CCL was established in 2003 by the German law firm Graf & Partners and its international litigation department Graf Legal.
+Our lawyers have many years of practical experience with British-German and US-German family law and probate matters, including the representation of clients in German litigation and arbitration proceedings.
 If you wish us to advise or represent you in a German or cross border legal matter please send an email or call us on +49 941 463 7070.